 Paris Moulin Rouge Dinner & Show

 To get the full Moulin Rouge experience, we definitely recommend going for the dinner and show option.
-As mentioned, the Moulin Rouge restaurant has been crowned one of Paris’ top dining experience.
+As mentioned, the Paris Moulin Rouge restaurant is one of Paris’ top dining experience.

 Choose from 3 different menus: